Certify as an Oxygen Advantage® Functional Breathing Instructor

 - Breathing exercises can help with problems as wide-ranging as performance anxiety, sleep, stress, poor digestion, heart health, hypertension and cognition

 - It is possible to maintain nasal breathing even during intensive exercise such as running.
 One study found athletes were able to train to 85 percent of VO2 max whilst breathing through the nose (Thomas et al., 2009)

 Become a part of our growing international team and provide your clients and students with a comprehensive functional breathing program.
-We will supply you with everything you need to become an Oxygen Advantage® Functional Breathing Instructor from the comfort of your own home, for less than $40 a week.
+We will supply you with everything you need to become an Oxygen Advantage® Functional Breathing Instructor from the comfort of your own home.

 Patrick McKeown BA, MA, is considered to be one of the foremost teachers of functional breathing.
 He has authored eight books, is published in 14 languages and has taught breathing for mind, body and sports since 2002.
 He has worked with more than 7,000 clients from children to elderly, from the most unwell to elite athletes.
 He has channeled a wealth of experience, expertise and passion into the delivery of this simple, easy to follow training, in order to share his approach with others, so that many more people can enjoy better health, performance and quality of life.

 “When I was a young child, I suffered from asthma, tightness in my chest and constant wheezing.
 My nose was always congested, and so I learned to breathe through my mouth.
 This caused me to snore and sometimes even suffer sleep apnea at night.
 Things worsened during my teens and early twenties.
 I remember feeling tired all the time, and I struggled at school and university.
 No matter how hard I worked, my grades were only ever average.
 In 1994, I underwent nasal surgery, but there was no follow-up or information about how to restore nasal breathing, and so my breathing problems didn’t improve at all.